 Before starting to fly, check that you have all the required documentation with you (the insurance certificate, the flight manual, and the operations manual, the drone’s identification plate, the pilot’s certificate, etc.), but above all check the state of the drone, flying with drones laws, risks, and penalties.
 Are the propellers intact?

 During the flight, the operator must wear a reflective jacket with the wording “Pilot of APR” clearly visible to be always recognizable.
 In addition, during flight operations, the operator must always maintain eye contact with the drone in order to be able to conduct operations manually.

 Respect for privacy

 It’s a bit like starting to drive a car.
-At the beginning you can get confused between accelerator, clutch, brake, gearbox.
-Then get familiar with the vehicle and everything becomes easier.
-The same applies to the drone: it is natural, at least at the beginning, the fear of damaging or running into high fines, but with continuous practice and a good dose of commitment you will soon be able to make breathtaking aerial shots too.
+Then get familiar with the vehicle, and everything becomes easier.
+The same applies to the drone: it is natural, at least at the beginning, the fear of damaging or running into high fines, but with continuous practice and a good dose of commitment, you will soon be able to take breathtaking aerial shots too.

 If you want to start piloting a drone seriously, we hope we have helped you.
 In the meantime, stay tuned!
 We will shortly introduce you to our new project.
 Go Drones is coming!

 There are professional drones in circulation, usually used for reporting purposes, safety and rescue, or to perform technical checks in particularly inaccessible areas or even for military reconnaissance.
 This type of aircraft has specific equipment that generally makes it heavier than a toy drone.
 Beyond that, they are able to fly very far from the pilot and to rise hundreds of meters upwards.